-To skip all the explanation and view these icons in their entirety, click for the demo
+To skip all the explanation and view these icons in their entirety, view the demo here.

 These icons use lots of CSS3, border-radius being the most obvious but also rotation, gradients and transform (for when an icon is hovered over).

 These icons needed to be functional and useful for the web, so all dimensions are em-based so that all you have to do to change the size of the icon is just change the